nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/wpf-application/how-to-use-wpf-report-viewer-with-report-server.md

                   [Troubleshooting](#Troubleshooting) section below.

->important When setting [P:Telerik.ReportViewer.Wpf.ReportViewer.ReportEngineConnection]() with code, make sure you call              the [M:Telerik.ReportViewer.Wpf.ReportViewer.RefreshReport]()() method               or set the [P:Telerik.ReportViewer.Wpf.ReportViewer.ReportSource]() property afterwards,               so the connection's new value will be respected.
+>important When setting [ReportEngineConnection](/reporting/api/Telerik.ReportViewer.Wpf.ReportViewer#collapsible-Telerik_ReportViewer_Wpf_ReportViewer_ReportEngineConnection) with code, make sure you call              the [RefreshReport](/reporting/api/Telerik.ReportViewer.Wpf.ReportViewer#collapsible-Telerik_ReportViewer_Wpf_ReportViewer_RefreshReport)() method               or set the [ReportSource](/reporting/api/Telerik.ReportViewer.Wpf.ReportViewer#collapsible-Telerik_ReportViewer_Wpf_ReportViewer_ReportSource) property afterwards,               so the connection's new value will be respected.
 Troubleshooting

 The most common reasons for failure are related with the authentication against Report Server.
 It is strongly recommended to use a tool like